HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “finish my workout earlier.”
+I am happy to learn it’s better to say “ valid” rather than “validated.”

 ★★★★★